ClearGate-Int/Burp_Collector/README.md

   --version

-      Outputs the current version of the tool.
+      Print the current version of the tool.

   --update

       Checks for new updates.
-If there is a new update, it will be downloaded to the current folder as zip.
+If there is a new update, it will be downloaded to the current folder as a zip.